prateekarya100/configserver/README.md

 # configserver
- Server managing configuration yml files for all microservices
+ Server managing configuration yml files for all eazybank microservices